 No home health care agency enrolled as a Medicaid provider shall select a service area, or refuse to serve any person, based on the geographical location of the service to be provided unless the home health care agency has a legitimate, nondiscriminatory reason for its choice of service area or its refusal to serve.
-Referrals for service made to Medicaid enrolled home health care agencies shall not be refused if the patient's home is located within the home health care agency's designated service area.
+Referrals for service made to Medicaid enrolled home health care agency's designated service area.
 Any and all home health care agency refusals to serve shall be documented and based upon objective, legitimate, non-discriminatory reason(s).
 Upon receipt of a complaint of discriminatory action by a home health care agency, the home health care agency's proof of legitimate non-discriminatory purpose shall be evaluated to determine that it is not pretextual.